Felipearancibia94/felipearancibia94.github.io/index.md

 [Link to another page](./another-page.html).

-There should be whitespace between paragraphs sa sadad <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">.
+There should be whitespace between paragraphs sa sadad <link rel="shortcut icon" type="image/x-icon" href="assets/img/python.ico">.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.